 From March to September 2009 he was business editor, Scotland, of The Sunday Times.

 After 12 years working in London and Paris, Ian returned to Scotland to help launch the Sunday Herald in February 1999.
 Appointed by founding editor Andrew Jaspan, he was financial editor until March 2006, when he left to go freelance and broaden his career.
 Stand out articles from the Sunday Herald include World Bank rebel wages war on Wall Street (July 7th, 2002) and After the fall (October 5th, 2008).
-A stand out article from the Financial Times is Why a crash is on the cards (November 27th, 2006)
+A key article Ian wrote for the Financial Times was Why a crash is on the cards (November 27th, 2006)

 During the 1990s, Fraser had senior editorial roles at Director and EuroBusiness magazines and edited internal magazines for Unilever.
 In the early to mid-1990s, he worked as a freelance journalist and travel writer, based in London and Central & Eastern Europe, contributing to titles including Financial Times, Daily Telegraph, Independent, Independent on Sunday, The Guardian, The Observer, The European, The Scotsman and GQ.